 Do business and not bureaucracy.

-Our payroll services are founder friendly.
+Our payroll services are founder-friendly.

-What is a contribution assessment limit (Beitragsbemessungsgrenze)?
+Beitragsbemessungsgrenze: What is a contribution assessment limit?

 The contribution assessment limit is the maximum amount at which social insurance contributions can be levied.
 Any income exceeding this limit is exempt from contributions.
 The contribution assessment limit is legally enacted by the Federal Government every year by ordinance.